weixu000/linux-pipe-driver/README.md

-# linux-pipeline-driver
+# linux-pipe-driver
-Course project for operating systems which replicates builtin pipelines.
+Course project for operating systems which replicates builtin pipes.
 It is a Linux driver which, when installed, will manage two device files `/dev/mypipe/mypipe_in` and `/dev/mypipe/mypipe_out`.
 One can write to `/dev/mypipe/mypipe_in` and read the same data from `/dev/mypipe/mypipe_in`.